anttijuu/BooksAndWords/BooksAndWords/Persistence/README.md

 This implementation is demonstrating using a *relational database* as a way to solve the problem, using Swift as the programming language and SQLite as the database engine.

-The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).

 ## Dependencies

-Events uses the Swift Argument Parser to handle the parameters and SQLite.swift as the API to SQLite database.
+Persistence uses the Swift Argument Parser to handle the parameters and SQLite.swift as the API to SQLite database.
 See `Package.swift` for the dependencies.

 ## Building and running